 Dear Students, Faculty and Staff,

-As we continue contemplating the placement of students in off-campus applied learning activities during the Fall 2020 semester, UMBC will follow public health guidance, along with local jurisdiction mandates.
-In alignment with the University’s decision to offer most classes online this fall, we expect that most UMBC students involved in Fall Applied Learning Experiences will be planning to work and engage remotely.
+As we continue contemplating the placement of students in off-campus applied learning activities during the Winter session and Spring 2021 semester, UMBC will follow public health guidance, along with local jurisdiction mandates.
+In alignment with the University’s decision to offer most classes online this winter and spring, we expect that most UMBC students involved in Winter and/or Spring Applied Learning Experiences will be planning to work and engage remotely.

 If the student is unable to participate in a fully online/remote or alternative learning environment with their host site/organization, an exception may be requested if all of the following apply: